-As no organic cause can be determined by the examination, that is the reason why lazy eye disease remains undetected until late.
-There are some therapeutic procedures when followed in children can result in the best visual results.
+As no organic cause can be determined by the examination, that is why lazy eye disease remains undetected until late.
+Some therapeutic procedures followed in children can result in the best visual results.
 However, compliance is a keep factor for the best results.

 As the process of normalization is prolonged, many patients do not keep compliance which is a key factor in a poor outcome.
-Education of the parents is very important who is having a child with lazy eye or amblyopia.
+The education of the parents is very important who is having a child with lazy eye or amblyopia.

 According to research, lazy eye affects up to 1 in 33 of the population this means up to 10 million people in the USA may have a lazy eye